existedinnettw/google-concurrency-library/README.md

 ---
 I am trying make this project use on nowaday c++ development, the original project is already archieve.
 # todo
-1. able to compile by gcc11
+1. able to compile core,test by gcc11
 2. cmake support
+3. able to compile sample
+  * success to compile dedup, blackscholes not yet.
+  * dedup: install `openssl`

-# do
+# log

 for `make`
 1. error: dynamic exception specifications are deprecated in C++11 [-Werror=deprecated]
   * [How to replace dynamic exception specifications: throw(...)](https://stackoverflow.com/questions/54239292/how-to-replace-dynamic-exception-specifications-throw)